powsybl/pypowsybl/docs/reference/index.rst

 API reference
 =============

 This is the reference documentation for pypowsybl API.
+It provides a detailed description of pypowsybl classes and methods.

 .. toctree::
    :maxdepth: 2